Pages

-Alberta Hunter was
+Alberta Hunter Blues Singer/Blues Diva

-perform and record late into her long life.
-She died in New York City in 1984 and the age of 89.
-Among
+Hunter continued to perform and record late into her long life.
+She died in New York City in 1984 at the age of 89.
+Among several compilation albums of Hunter’s music are "Complete Recorded Works" (1996) and "Young Alberta Hunter" (1996).

 As a CD and LP affiliate, I earn from qualifying purchases